 Nicolas Glumineau, manager of Pichon Comtesse since November 2012

-It was one of the most interesting visits during primeur, mainly because Nicolas Glumineau had time to explain his vision of getting Pichon Comtesse higher in quality.
+It was one of the most exciting visits during primeur, mainly because Nicolas Glumineau had time to explain his vision of improving Pichon Comtesse.
 He told me that one of the first things he did after becoming a manager was to ask the cellarmaster to prepare a tasting of as many vintages as possible to understand the character of the property.
-Almost 3.5 years later, it seems that he understands Pichon Comtesse 100%.
-He also said that Cabernet Sauvignon was truly exceptional here in 2015.
+He explained that Cabernet Sauvignon was truly exceptional here in 2015.

 2015 Pichon Comtesse - 68% Cabernet Sauvignon, 29% Merlot, 2% Cabernet Franc and 1% Petit Verdot.
 The final blend was already made in February.
 This wine was already a stand-out barrel sample at the UGCB tasting in Bordeaux Lac (Matmut stadium) 6 days before, and it showed the same at the property.
-Packed with perfectly ripe fruit and tannin, with excellent complexity and length.
-More concentration, richness, depth and length than usual, sophisticated and with a mega aftertaste.
-I don't remember Pichon Comtesse being that complex, rich, classy and stylish in the last 25 years.
+It was packed with perfectly ripe fruit and tannin, with excellent complexity and length.
+More concentration, richness, depth, and length than usual, sophisticated and with a mega aftertaste.
+I don't remember Pichon Comtesse being that complex, rich, classy, and stylish in the last 25 years.
 In 2015, this stunning beauty seemed to have an extra dimension.
 97+p.

 2015 Reserve de La Comtesse - full of perfectly ripe fruit, deep and concentrated, dense texture, long aftertaste.
 Represents half of the total production.
 With the second wine that splendid, I'm not surprised by the exceptional Grand Vin.
 92p.